SuperOfficeDocs/superoffice-docs/docs/travel/area-management/set-up.md

 1. In the **Area Definition** dialog, enter *area A* into the **Area Name** field.

-2. Highlight *User A* and click the left arrow to the *left* of the **Available associates** list.
+2. Highlight *User A* in the top **Available associates** list and click the *right* arrow next to the list.

-    User A is now listed as included associate.
+    User A is now listed as an included associate.

-3. Highlight *User A* and click the left arrow to the *right* of the **Available associates** list.
+3. Highlight *User A* in the bottom **Available associates** list and click the *right* arrow next to the list.

-    User A is now listed as assigned associate.
+    User A is now listed as an assigned associate.

 4. Click **OK** to save.